nfisher23/nickolasfisher.com/content/blog/How-to-Create-an-Embedded-PostgreSQL-Database-With-Spring-Boot.md

 ```

-Next up, we&#39;ll look at using [Flyway](https://flywaydb.org/) to run idempotent database migration scripts against our database on application startup, giving the application flexible and full control over the state of the schemas it owns.
+Next up, we'll look at using [Flyway](https://flywaydb.org/) to run idempotent database migration scripts against our database on application startup, giving the application flexible and full control over the state of the schemas it owns.